The generator rank of subhomogeneous C*-algebras: Introduction

 One important aspect of the generator problem is to determine if every separable, simple \ca{} is generated by a single operator (equivalently, by two self-adjoint elements).
 While this remains unclear, we can refute the possibility that every separable, simple \ca{} contains a dense set of generators: Villadsen constructed examples of separable, simple, approximately homogeneous \ca{s} (AH-algebras) of arbitrarily high real rank; see \cite{Vil99SRSimpleCa}.
 Let $A$ be such an AH-algebra with $\rr(A)=\infty$.
-By \cite[Proposition~3.10]{Thi12arX:GenRnk} (see \autoref{prp:grPre_gr}), the real rank is dominated by the generator rank, whence $\gr(A)=\infty$.
+By \cite[Proposition~3.10]{Thi21GenRnk} (see \autoref{prp:grPre_gr}), the real rank is dominated by the generator rank, whence $\gr(A)=\infty$.
 In particular, for every $n$ the generating self-adjoint $n$-tuples (if there are any) are not dense in~$A^{n}_\sa$.

+In \cite[Theorem~3.8]{ThiWin14GenZStableCa}, the author and Winter showed that every unital, separable, $\mathcal{Z}$-stable \ca{} is singly generated.
+The results of this paper and of \cite{Thi20arX:grZstableRR0} show that under additional assumptions, a (unital) separable, $\mathcal{Z}$-stable \ca{} even contains a dense set of generators.
+This raises the natural question if every $\mathcal{Z}$-stable \ca{} has generator rank one; see \cite[Remarks~5.8(2)]{Thi20arX:grZstableRR0}.

-Given a locally compact, Hausdorff space $X$, the local dimension $\locdim(X)$ is defined as the supremum of the covering dimension of all compact subsets.
+Given a locally compact, Hausdorff space $X$, the local dimension $\locdim(X)$ is defined as the supremum of the covering dimension of all compact subsets, with the convention that $\locdim(\emptyset)=-1$.
 For $\sigma$-compact (in particular, second countable) locally compact, Hausdorff spaces, the local dimension agrees with the usual covering dimension (in general they differ).
 In \autoref{sec:hom}, we compute the generator rank of arbitrary homogeneous \ca{s}:

 \begin{thmIntro}[{\ref{prp:gr_hom}}] Let $A$ be a $d$-homogeneous \ca{}.
 Set $X:=\Prim(A)$.
 If $d=1$, then $\gr(A) = \locdim(X\times X)$.
 If $d\geq 2$, then:

 \end{thmIntro}

 In particular, $\gr(C(X,M_d)) = \left\lceil\tfrac{\dim(X)+1}{2d-2}\right\rceil$ if $X$ is a compact, Hausdorff space and $d\geq 2$.
 To prove Theorem~\ref{thmA}, we first show a Stone-Weierstra{\ss}-type result that characterizes when a tuple generates $C(X,M_d)$: the tuple has to generate $M_d$ pointwise, and it has to suitably separate the points in $X$; see \autoref{prp:generators_C(X)-alg}.
 This indicates the general strategy to determine when generating $n$-tuples in $C(X,M_d)$ are dense: first, we need to characterize when every tuple can be approximated by tuples that generate $M_d$ pointwise; and second we need to characterize when a pointwise generating tuple can be approximated by tuples that separate the points.
 To address the first point, we compute the codimension of the manifold of generating $n$-tuples of self-adjoint $d$-matrices; see \autoref{prp:dimEdm}.
 For the second point, we use known results characterizing when continuous maps to a manifold can be approximated by embeddings, in conjunction with a suitable version of the homotopy extension lifting property.